Kim Kardashian And Kanye West Are Reportedly At Odds About Their Third Child

 “[Kanye West] left the hospital under the care of [Kim Kardashian], and his personal physician, Dr. Michael Farzam… who called 911 the day Kanye was admitted,” TMZ reported at the end of last year, claiming the rapper would need ongoing psychological and medical treatment.

-During a recent episode of Keeping Up With the Kardashians, Kim Kardashian was seen getting a call from one of West’s friends who informed her of West’s breakdown.
+During a recent episode of Keeping Up with the Kardashians, Kim Kardashian was seen getting a call from one of West’s friends, who informed her of West’s breakdown.
 Right away, the mother of two broke down in tears as her sister Kourtney sat beside her.

-To see more of Kim Kardashian, Kanye West, and their growing family, tune into new episodes of the 13th season of Keeping Up With the Kardashians on Sunday nights at 9 p.m. on the E!
-Network.
+To see more of Kim Kardashian, Kanye West, and their growing family, tune into new episodes of the 13th season of Keeping Up with the Kardashians on Sunday nights at 9 p.m. on the E! network.

 [Featured Image by Mike Coppola/Getty Images]